 Day 11: Fly Out of SJO

-So if your flight is at 4 PM, I recommend to leave at 9-930 AM in case you run into any traffic or delays.
+So if your flight is at 4 PM, I recommend to leave at 9 AM the latest in case you run into any traffic or delays.
+You can also stop on the way for food and bathroom without rush.

-However, if your flight departs at noon or earlier, I recommend to drive the airport on Day 10, return your rental car and spend your last night nearby.
+However, if your flight departs at noon or earlier, I recommend to drive the airport on Day 10, return your rental car and spend your last night near the airport.
 That way, you don’t have to worry about any delays on the road, especially if you are visiting during Christmas, Easter or rainy season.
 Here are our recommendations for hotels near SJO Airport.
+We offer a 10% promo code “mytanfeet” for Adventure Inn, a great hotel near the airport with free airport shuttle.

 Other Costa Rica Itineraries